-- activities that strengthen the organizational capacity of First Nations organizations for the delivery of educational services to First Nations schools
+- activities that strengthen the organizational capacity and governance of First Nations organizations for the delivery of educational services to First Nations schools

-- activities to support the establishment of a First Nations School Board that is fully delegated, by more than one community, the responsibility for all aspects of elementary and secondary education including the administration of multiple First Nations schools with a combined student population of at least 1,000 students.
-(An exemption may be made where the combined First Nations school student population is less than 1,000 when the organization demonstrates sufficient capacity and economies of scale (as an example, savings accompanying large or bulk purchases) to enable the delivery of services to a standard comparable to that of a provincial school board (preference may be given to proposals that address this priority area)
+- activities that support the establishment of a First Nations School Board, to which interested First Nations communities fully delegate the responsibility, for all aspects of elementary and secondary education.
+This includes the administration of multiple First Nations schools with a sufficient number of students that demonstrate economies of scale (as an example, savings accompanying large or bulk purchases) to enable the delivery of services to a standard comparable to that of a provincial school board (preference may be given to proposals that address this priority area)

-- activities that directly respond to recommendations of the Truth and Reconciliation Commission's Calls to Action with respect to education such as changes to curriculum to include Indigenous perspectives and treaty education; or creating strategies with provincial school boards to preserve Indigenous languages).
+- activities that directly respond to recommendations of the Truth and Reconciliation Commission's Calls to Action with respect to education such as changes to curriculum

 Who can apply?